nickwilcox/nickwilcox.github.io/_posts/2020-06-26-arm_vs_x86_memory_model.md

 Correct functioning of our pattern requires that all the "work" we're doing is in the correct state in memory, before we perform the final write to the shared pointer to publish it to other threads.

-Where the memory model of ARM differs from X86 is that ARM CPU's will re-order writes, whereas X86 will not.
+Where the memory model of ARM differs from X86 is that ARM CPU's will re-order writes relative to other writes, whereas X86 will not.
 So the calculate thread can see a non-null pointer and start reading values from the slice before they've been written.

 For most of the memory operations in our program we want to give the CPU the freedom to re-arrange operations to maximize performance.
 We only want to specify the minimal constraints necessary to ensure correctness.